jd-fj/Pierre.Solution/README.md

 ## **Description**

-This is the first independent project for C# at Epicodus.
+This is the first C# independent project for Epicodus.
 Here is the prompt for the application:

 _Create a C# console application for a bakery that includes the following functionality:_